 - Melt the chocolate chips and peanut butter in a microwave or on a stovetop using the double boiler method and set aside.1 cup semi-sweet chocolate chips, 1/2 cup peanut butter

-- Melt butter and brown sugar in a large saucepan together over medium heat.1 cup butter, 1/2 cup brown sugar
+- Melt butter and brown sugar in a large saucepan together over medium heat.1 cup butter, 1/2 cup light brown sugar

 - Turn the heat down to low.
 Stir in vanilla.
 Add in oats.
 Cook for 2-3 minutes, stirring constantly2 tsp vanilla, 3 cups quick oats